Argentina–England football rivalry: 1986 World Cup

-Diego Maradona scores his second goal in the 1986 World Cup quarter-final after dribbling past goalkeeper Peter Shilton.
-Terry Butcher (6) is unable to stop the shot.
+Diego Maradona celebrating his second goal (considered "the best goal in World Cup history") during the 1986 FIFA World Cup.

 The rivalry between the sides continued in friendlies in 1974, 1977 and 1980.
 The match at Wembley in 1974 was officiated by an Argentinian referee, who awarded the away side a penalty in the last five minutes that Mario Kempes converted to secure a 2–2 draw.
 In Buenos Aires in June 1977, a 1–1 draw between the teams was marred by a punch by Daniel Bertoni on Trevor Cherry that resulted in both players being sent off.
 England beat Argentina 3–1 at Wembley in a less contentious match in 1980 that marked Diego Maradona's first appearance against England.

 The next competitive game between the two teams occurred at the 1986 World Cup in Mexico, again at the quarter-final stage.
 The encounter was made particularly incendiary by the 1982 Falklands War fought between the Argentine Republic and the United Kingdom four years previously, and many in Argentina saw the game as being an opportunity to exact revenge upon England for England's part in the conflict.

 Argentina took the lead through a highly controversial goal from Maradona, who punched the ball into the net with his hand.
 The goal was allowed to stand by the Tunisian referee Ali Bin Nasser, much to the fury of the English team and its fans.
 The goal, dubbed the "Hand of God goal" after Maradona's tongue-in-cheek description of how it was scored, has become infamous in England, particularly as England went on to lose the game and Argentina later won the tournament.